What is ADHD and is it a Real Disorder?

 I believe the ADHD labeling system and the criteria used to diagnose are very flawed.

 Presently the ADHD label is used for three different classifications of the disorder (1) Inattentive type (2) Hyperactive/Impulsive type (3) Combined.
 These labels are based mostly on a subjective rating scale questionnaire.
-There is no objective test (laboratory or brain scan) that can say for certain that an individual has ADHD.

 I would not feel comfortable placing a lifelong mental disorder label on a child, based primarily on subjective judgments by parents and teachers.